 Crimson Cherry Rhubarb Info

 Rhubarb plants are a popular choice for gardeners who wish to use the stalks in recipes for sauces, pies, and other baked goods.
 Rhubarb plants are unusual in that only some parts of the plant are edible, while other parts are toxic.
 This toxicity is caused by the presence of oxalic acid.
-With any rhubarb, make certain to properly research its use and handling
+With any rhubarb, make certain to properly research its use and handling before trying any recipes in the kitchen.

 How to Grow Crimson Cherry Rhubarb

 Crimson Cherry rhubarb plants are relatively simple to grow.
 To ensure that the plant is true to type, it is best to grow this variety from transplants.
-Crimson Cherry plants can be purchased online, or may be found in local plant nurseries.
+Crimson Cherry plants can be purchased online or may be found in local plant nurseries.
 When buying plants, growers should look for roots that are still dormant.

 Cherry Crimson Rhubarb Care